pedronatanaelfs/vote-rap/USAGE.md

 ## Notes

-- The notebooks are designed to be run sequentially for feature engineering
+- The scripts are designed to be run sequentially for feature engineering
 - The modeling notebook can be run independently if feature files are already present
 - Some cells may take several minutes to execute (especially hyperparameter optimization)
 - Make sure you have sufficient RAM (recommended: 8GB+) for running the full pipeline